junxit/us-congress-bills-111/metadata.md

 - 2009-09-25 — Referred to House Natural Resources
 - 2009-09-25 — Referred to House Science and Technology
 - 2009-09-25 — Referred to the Committee on Science and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-09-28 — Referred to the Subcommittee on Energy and Environment.
+- 2009-09-28 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-09-30 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-09-30 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-09-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-10-07 — Committee Consideration and Mark-up Session Held.
+- 2009-10-07 — Committee Consideration and Mark-up Session Held.
+- 2009-10-07 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-01-13 — Committee on Natural Resources discharged.
+- 2010-01-13 — Committee on Natural Resources discharged.
+- 2010-01-13 — Placed on the Union Calendar, Calendar No. 233.
+- 2010-01-13 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+111-396, Part I.
+- 2010-01-13 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+111-396, Part I.